1. Mold

 Immune Response

 Part of this immune response is inflammation of the body along with headaches.
-Other symptoms that can follow mold exposure, fatigue, and especially coughing.
+Other symptoms that can follow mold exposure are fatigue and especially coughing.

 Common Symptoms of Mold Exposure

-In addition to headaches, a person can experience symptoms from mold exposure such as coughing, wheezing, chest pain, congestion, sneezing, and sore throat.
+In addition to headaches, a person can experience symptoms from mold exposure, such as coughing, wheezing, chest pain, congestion, sneezing, and a cruel and painful sore throat.

 Preventing Mold-Related Illness in Your Home